davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 **A tensor is the relationship between two vectors.** If a tensor has a value of $0$ in one frame of reference, it has a value of $0$ in **all frames of reference**.
 The block never moves.

-You might guess that this concept is going to be very useful in our discussion of einsteins theories of relativity.
+You might guess that this concept is going to be very useful in our discussion of Einsteins theories of relativity.
-> dear god i sound like such a textbook.
+> Ugh I sound like such a textbook.

 Let's bring it on home.
 Imagine two vectors (who cares what they are):